-- (1) The value realized is determined by multiplying the number of shares acquired on exercise by \$8.00, the initial public offering price, net of the exercise price for acquiring the shares. - (2) Vesting relates to shares purchased by the executives in 2003 and subject to Share Restriction Agreements dated October 3, 2003 and October 20, 2003.
+- (1) The value realized is determined by multiplying the number of shares acquired on exercise by \$8.50, which is the mid-point of the range listed on the cover page of this prospectus, net of the exercise price for acquiring the shares. - (2) Vesting relates to shares purchased by the executives in 2003 and subject to Share Restriction Agreements dated October 3, 2003 and October 20, 2003.
 The shares are subject to a right of repurchase by the company that lapses as to 1/48th of the shares on the last day of each month beginning on April 30, 2003 or November 30, 2003 as specified in the agreements.
 The right of repurchase fully lapsed with respect to Dr. Knudson's 49,450 shares and Dr. Tweden's 4,396 shares as of April 30, 2007.
-The right of repurchase will fully lapse with respect to Dr. Tweden's additional 1,923 shares as of November 30, 2007. - (3) The value realized is determined by multiplying the number of shares vested by \$8.00, the initial public offering price.
+The right of repurchase will fully lapse with respect to Dr. Tweden's additional 1,923 shares as of November 30, 2007. - (3) The value realized is determined by multiplying the number of shares vested by \$8.50, which is the mid-point of the range listed on the cover page of this prospectus.